Nemani teams up again with Suva after 23 years

 Nemani who coached and captained Suva in their back to back league title wins in 1996 and 1997 says it’s great to be back and help the capital city side.

-Nemani adds another reason he decided to come and help the team out is because of the youths and he believes he can assist the young players in the Suva side builkd better characters for themselves.
+Nemani adds another reason he decided to come and help the team out is because of the youths and he believes he can assist the young players in the Suva side to build better characters for themselves.

 New Suva coach Babs Khan is expected to start next week as the team prepares for the domestic seasons which kicks off next month.